u16052642/thrive_erp_documentation/documentation-16.0/content/developer/howtos/company.rst

 .. warning::

-    This tutorial requires good knowledge of Odoo.
+    This tutorial requires good knowledge of Thrive Bureau ERP.
     Please refer to the :doc:`../tutorials/getting_started` tutorial first if needed.

 As of version 13.0, a user can be logged in to multiple companies at once.
 This allows the user to